-And that's where this guy comes in:
+And that's where this friendly bear comes in:

 Bear in mind

-"With Bandabi as a mascot in South Korea, there is a cute factor in exposing cruelty," says Jill Robinson, founder and CEO of Hong Kong-based charity Animals Asia, in a statement.
+"With Bandabi as a mascot in South Korea, there is a cute factor in exposing cruelty," said Jill Robinson, founder and CEO of Hong Kong-based charity Animals Asia, in a 2016 statement.
 "If you can get people to see animals as more than a resource, then they will question the cruel treatment of farmed bears.
 We believe Bandabi will have an impact across Asia and the world, and remind people during the Winter Olympics of the many bears that are still suffering and caged."